-Don't try to put everything into sentences right away.
+You don't have to try to put everything into sentences right away.
 The first step to writing your vows should be creating a list.
-Jot down all the things you love about your fiancé, what you're looking forward to most in your marriage, and what promises you want to make to them as their future husband or wife.
+Jot down all the things you love about your fiancé, what you're looking forward to most in your marriage, and what promises you want to make to your future husband or wife.
 Set the list aside for a day or two, then go back and highlight your favorite items on the list.
-Use those as the starting point for your own vows.
+Use those as the starting point for your vows.

 Plan to have your vows written at least three weeks before your wedding.
 This will give you time to write without the added pressure of the approaching day and also give you time to practice reciting your vows in front of the mirror.
 Trust us: You'll be thankful for the rehearsal when those wedding day jitters kick in!

 This seems like a no-brainer, but Monique Honaman, wedding officiant and author of The High Road Has Less Traffic, says she is often shocked at how many couples leave out this little three-word phrase from their vows.
 "Isn't that why people are getting married?" she asks.
 "Yes, we assume that's a given that we must love someone if we are willing to stand by them through thick and thin, but it's always nice to hear and emphasize."

 7. Tell Your Partner You'll Be There Through Thick and Thin